richaraj-hub/splitease_excel/README.md

 ### 4. Add Members

-1. Go to the `member` sheet and update the list of members.
+1. Go to the `Members` sheet and update the list of members.
 2. Click **Expense Splitter > Refresh Forms**.
 3. The list of members will be updated in both the entry form and the expense sheet.